Rokas-Augunas-Eng/crypoto-currency-app/README.md

 ## Results

-Crypto currency table wil lbe loaded.
+Crypto currency table will be rendered.

 Desktop view